Profile picture for Amanda P. Gold

 PSYC 340-341 Undergraduate Service Learning Course with Cunningham Children's Home.

 Clinically, I am interested in working with teens and adults who have experienced trauma, especially women and other marginalized genders.
-I also like to work with couples and families on struggles they may be having in their relationships.
-Lastly, I enjoy working with and providing culturally humble and competent care to marginalized communities (i.e. LGBTQIA+, racial/ethnic minorities, immigrants, religious minorities, etc.).
+I enjoy working with and providing culturally humble and competent care to marginalized communities (i.e., LGBTQIA+, racial/ethnic minorities, immigrants, religious minorities, etc.), and I am interested in psychotherapists’ consideration, understanding, and incorporation of culturally diverse clients’ identities, and how this may shape therapeutic processes and outcomes.
+In addition, I have a passion for learning about how to support and supervise budding clinicians.